kinshuk4/daily-coding-problem-solutions/prob251_300/README.md

 Given an array representing a line of seats of employees at MegaCorp, determine how much each one should get paid.

 For example, given `[10, 40, 200, 1000, 60, 30]`, you should return `[1, 2, 3, 4, 2, 1]`.

+266 (Easy)

+This problem was asked by Pivotal.

+A step word is formed by taking a given word, adding a letter, and anagramming the result.
+For example, starting with the word "APPLE", you can add an "A" and anagram to get "APPEAL".

+Given a dictionary of words and an input word, create a function that returns all valid step words.